-Say it with chocolate cake for any occasion – with ginger, passion fruit and top with macarons!
+Try this special moist, intense but light chocolate cake with ginger, passion fruit and top with macarons!

 A trifle of British nostalgia given a mini Parisian touch, all dressed up for your party!

 As our thoughts are happily turning to the budding arrival of sweet Spring, it’s time to get planning so here’s my Complete Guide to Macaron Day in Paris.